dcmwijaya/Bot-Inventaris-Tugas-Berbasis-Python/README.md

 6. Return to the previous page, which is at ``` /home/devancmw ``` -> Click on ``` Open Bash console here ```.

-7. Then type this in the console :
+7. Then type this in the console in rotation:

    ```bash
    mkvirtualenv myvirtualenv --python=/usr/bin/python3.10